sourcegraph/handbook/content/engineering/hiring/software-engineer-coding-exercise.md

 - You can look up documentation on the internet while you are coding.
 - After three hours, you will email us your solution as a zip file and we will get back to you on next steps within 2 business days.

-If we decide to move forward, we will schedule a Technical Discussion interview to go over your solution and how you'd extend it with some additional requirements in mind.

 ## FAQ

 ### Why do you do a coding exercise?